 This process will also produce a natural fertiliser which will be used on the area's meadows and crops.
 Fertiliser used on agricultural parcels will be spread collectively rather than individually with the amount of fertiliser used being adapted to the actual needs of crops, removing the risk of polluting the environment through overuse of chemical fertiliser.

-Cathy Le Hec, head of the Association for the Protection of the Impluvium of evian Natural Spring Water). and the person behind the initiative, explained that installing a Methanisation plant has a dual advantage: "This project drives local development of green energy and is a powerful tool for communicating with residents in the area.
+Cathy Le Hec, head of the Association for the Protection of the Impluvium of evian water and the person behind the initiative, explained that installing a Methanisation plant has a dual advantage: "This project drives local development of green energy and is a powerful tool for communicating with residents in the area.
 It also preserves the quality of the natural environment and all water resources in the catchment area, including evian water and drinking water used by 15,000 people.”

 This latest project fully reflects the APIEME's mission to identify and finance facilities and practices needed to ensure the harmonious development of the catchment area and leave future generations an environment and water with the same level of quality as they currently have.
 The 13 towns in which Evian water infiltrates and emerges are participating in this project.

 Three types of action have been implemented with local partners:

 - Supporting farmers in implementing innovative and environmentally-friendly practices.